bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 		return
 	}
 ```
-It says we require providing the name.
-It’s obligatory.
-When we continue reading, notice that we return the `id` of the project to the API caller.
-The id is retrieved from the function that creates the project.
-To create a new project we have to provide its name.
+It says we need to add the name and it is absolutely necessary.
+When we continue reading, we will notice that we return the id of the project to the API caller.
+The id is downloaded from the function that creates the project.
+To create a new scheme we have to enter its name.
 Every project has an `ID`.
-Let’s model this in the code.
+I will show you how to model this in the code.

 ```go
 type Project struct {